eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 - central publication of results,
 - release readiness reporting.

-The hosted Kubernetes environment is the only element of this concept that requires recurring funded infrastructure.
-Who provides and pays for it — the Eclipse Foundation, a member organisation, or a sponsored cloud account — is not resolved by this document and is listed as an open decision in Section 13.4.
-Until it is resolved, only the GitHub-native lightweight track (kind in a runner) can be assumed to be available, which limits validation to subsets rather than the full multi-participant bundle.
+The custom runners are the only element of this concept that requires recurring funded infrastructure.
+Who provides and operates them — the Eclipse Foundation, a member organisation, or a sponsored account — is not resolved by this document and is listed as an open decision in Section 13.4.
+Whether the full multi-participant bundle fits into (custom) GitHub runners must be validated early in the implementation phase; a hosted Kubernetes cluster (e.g. Azure AKS or AWS EKS, provisioned through Infrastructure as Code) remains the fallback if runner resources prove insufficient.
+Until the provisioning question is resolved, only GitHub-hosted runners (kind) can be assumed to be available, which limits validation to subsets rather than the full multi-participant bundle.

 ### 8.4 Conceptual Target Architecture